LordKBX/Another-Music-Player/README.md

 ## English Documentation

 ### Abstract:
-This is a personal project to create a Music player written with C# SDK .Net Core 3.1
+This is a personal project to create a Music player written with C# SDK .Net 6.0

 **Functions:**
 * Playing Queue